-Moving to a self – hosted website can make you gain an appreciable amount of subscribers as it’s easy to maintain an email list and also embed signup forms like Mailchimp to send your promotional mails and newsletters.
+Moving to a self-hosted website can make you gain an appreciable amount of subscribers as it’s easy to maintain an email list and also embed signup forms like MailChimp to send your promotional emails and newsletters.

 9.You Can Have Analytics And Optimization Tools

-WordPress.com does provide this stats feature, but it does not support third party analytics such as Google Analytics which is crucial.
-When you upgrade to a self – hosted website, you can get these options successfully done by installing conversion optimisation and A/B testing services.
+WordPress.com does provide this stats feature, but it does not support third-party analytics such as Google Analytics which is crucial.
+When you upgrade to a self – hosted website, you can get these options successfully done by installing conversion optimization and A/B testing services.

 10.You Want To Experiment And Tinker Your Site